lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ## Questions for AIM Day

+We aim to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
+Specifically, the problem has the following complexities:

+* data volumes are big and one needs distributed in-memory fault-tolerant computing frameworks such as [Apache Spark](http://spark.apache.org/)
+* learning is
+  * semi-supervised (so a small fraction of the dataset is labelled) and
+  * interactive (with humans-in-the-loop)
+* the phenomena is time-varying

 These questions are addressed to experts in statistical/machine learning and visualisation or human-computer interactions.
 The background information is given in the list of references below for concreteness.
 Plese see [https://tinyurl.com/yaep8k2w](https://lamastex.github.io/scalable-data-science/sds/research/densityEstimation/saaad/) for further industrial/academic background.